 Finally, our favorite bee-friendly plant pick is…

-It produces nectar and pollen which interests bees and gives off a good scent.
-Plus, it’s great for your garden’s aesthetics because the plant itself is quite appealing to look at.
-Additionally, calendula is a very low-maintenance plant and while it enjoys mild climates the most, it will also go through some harsh winters.
+It produces nectar and pollen, which interests bees and gives off a good scent.
+Plus, it’s great for your garden’s aesthetics because the plant is quite appealing.
+Additionally, calendula is a very low-maintenance plant, and while it enjoys mild climates the most, it will also go through some harsh winters.

-Our planets flower-rich habitats shrink by the day.
-Meanwhile, other plants and vegetables that we consume daily only flourish due to the hard work bees put in.
+Our planet's flower-rich habitats shrink by the day.
+Meanwhile, other plants and vegetables we consume daily only flourish due to bees' hard work.
 By growing bee-friendly plants in your garden, you will be able to do your part in preserving the bee population.

-To become a real bee champion make sure you have been friendly plants available year-round.
+To become a real bee champion, make sure you have bee-friendly plants available year-round.
 Consider growing the flowers, herbs, fruits, and vegetables mentioned in this list for a bee-friendly garden.
 You'll also benefit from the various numerous domestic benefits that these plants have to offer.

-It isn’t easy being a bee these days, so don’t shy away from helping them out!
+Being a bee these days isn't easy, so don’t shy away from helping them out!